srihari93/pesarattu/README.md

 " The sign for active breakpoints let g:pesarattu#breakpoint#active#sign = '●'

+" The highlighting group for the line where script is paused because of a breakpoint let g:pesarattu#breakpoint#paused#hl = 'Debug'

 " The sign for inactive breakpoints. [ WIP ]
 let g:pesarattu#breakpoint#inactive#sign = '○'